thruston/tex-tristram/README.md

 originals I used are the scanned copies linked above.

-I have not attempted to mark variations of spelling -- only those where the mis-spelled word is apparently misprinted.
+I have not attempted to mark variations of spelling -- only those where the mis-spelled word is apparently mis-printed.
 I've also ignored the more or less random variation between -ic and -ick suffixes, and the "grocer's apostrophes" that abound -- with the exception of "it's" which occurs once in Vol. V and at random throughout Vol. VII and Vol. VIII